- What is it?

 My health care professional recommended that I start working out with weights, but I'm afraid of lifting heavy weights.
 What should I do?

 Good news: You don't have to lift heavy weights to benefit from strength training.
 You should lift a light amount of weight and gradually increase your threshold as your strength increases.
 The goal is to build bone and muscle strength—not muscle mass, which requires numerous lifts with heavy weights.
 So enjoy this important activity and work at your own pace.
 Just remember, if you do not routinely exercise, ask your health care professional to recommend a simple, safe program and start soon.

 What medications are available to prevent and treat osteoporosis?

 There are several medications approved by the U.S. Food and Drug Administration for the prevention and/or treatment of osteoporosis.
-These medications may postpone or stop bone loss indefinitely, but only when they are taken regularly.
-Medications currently available include menopausal hormone therapy and the drugs alendronate (Fosamax), calcitonin (Miacalcin), raloxifene (Evista), risedronate (Actonel), teriparatide (Forteo) and Reclast.
-As with any medication therapy, there are risks and side effects associated with each of these medications.
+These medications may postpone or stop bone loss, but only when they are taken regularly.
+Medications currently available include menopausal hormone therapy and the drugs alendronate (Fosamax) adendronate plus vitamin D3 (Fosamax Plus D), raloxifene (Evista), risedronate (Actonel, Atelvia), risedronate with calcium (Actonel with calcium), ibandronate (Boniva), zoledronic acid (Reclast), teriparatide (Forteo), denosumab (Prolia) and calcitonin (Miacalcin).
+As with any medication therapy, there are risks and side effects associated with each of these medications, but for those with osteoporosis who are have a high risk for fracture, the reduction in fracture risk with treatment can outweigh the risks of treatment.
 Hormone therapy was once the mainstay of osteoporosis treatment, but it has, for the most part, been replaced with other therapies.
 Ask your health care professional for more information.